JustPrathyush/DataAnalytics-GeeksForGeeks/README.md

 Importance of narrative in data presentations
 Building a cohesive narrative in Power BI
 Using bookmarks and storytelling features

-12Week 12: Power BI for Real-Time Analytics and Advanced Features Day 1: Real-Time Dashboards
+## Week 12: Power BI for Real-Time Analytics and Advanced Features
+Day 1: Real-Time Dashboards

 Setting up real-time data streaming in Power BI